SAIL-GuoLab/DeepContrast_Demo/README.md

 # DeepContrast_Demo
-This is the repository that accompanies the submission **Deep Learning Substitutes Gadolinium in Detecting Functional and Structural Brain Lesions with MRI**, *under review at Nature Biomedical Engineering*.
+This is the repository that accompanies the submission **Deep Learning of Gadolinium Contrast for Mapping Cerebral Blood Volume from Single-Modal Non-Contrast MRI**, *under review at Nature Communications* (Sep 3rd, 2021).

 Due to file size limits of GitHub (nothing > 100 MB allowed), the NifTI scans and model weights cannot be uploaded to this repository.
 Instead, we stored them in [Google Drive](https://drive.google.com/drive/folders/1l5GU6E0iCHbs24ZNzN6uIQgbQud1DZ3e?usp=sharing) and currently these data and files shall be publicly available.
 Once missing files and model weights are downloaded from Google Drive and placed at the correct locations, an experienced deep learning researcher shall be able to replicate the results we reported in the test-retest reliability study.